net-daemon/docs/docs/v3/started/development.md

 id: development
 title: Get started with NetDaemon app development
 ---
+## 1. Get the project template
+There are two ways you can get the template.
+If you want to use GitHub you can clone the template.
+If you prefer the dotnet cli there is a template for it you can install.

-## 1. Clone the app-template
+### Clone the app-template
-The easiest way to get started with app development for NetDaemon 3 is to use or clone the [app template repo](https://github.com/net-daemon/netdaemon-app-template) and use the branch `v3`.
+One way get started with app development for NetDaemon 3 is to use or clone the [app template repo](https://github.com/net-daemon/netdaemon-app-template) and use the branch `v3`.
 That will give you everything you need to get started developing your first automation.

 Example, cloning the template project, check out v3 branch and rename it